samson06/tests-technique/README.md

 - The user interface is available at : _http://localhost:<server.port>_
 - The API resources are available at : _http://localhost:<server.port>/api/_

 ## Identified Issues:

 ```
 Please keep track (notes) of how you analysed and fixed the issues to help us
 understand the steps during the interview
 ```
 1. Adding review does not work
+- No entry point at the user interface for triggering the update action.
+- In the controller the function called for the update is empty.

 2. Using the delete button works but elements comes back when i refresh the page

 ## New Feature